TeenLife

 What advice do you have for teens looking at summer programs?

-Try and figure out what environment you want from the experience.
+Try and figure out what environment you want for experience.
 For example, as a woman of color, I value having an inclusive space to learn in.
 The NOLS program was a great fit for me because I wanted to learn how to spend time in the outdoors, but also because the people there are working hard to try and create leadership opportunities for “minority” groups.
 Generally, you can get a vibe from programs just by doing a little bit of research and looking at what exactly they have to offer.

 RYAN MCCANN, Boston Leadership Institute